Generic Name: obinutuzumab (OH bi nue TOOZ ue mab)

 Obinutuzumab may cause a serious brain infection that can lead to disability or death.
 Call your doctor right away if you have problems with speech, thought, vision, or muscle movement.
 These symptoms may start gradually and get worse quickly.

 Some side effects may occur during the injection, or within 24 hours afterward.
-Tell your caregiver if you feel feverish, chilled, tingly, light-headed, nauseated, or if you have diarrhea, chest pain, or trouble breathing.
+Tell your caregiver if you feel sudden warmth, redness, tingly feeling, feverish, chilled, light-headed, nauseated, or if you have headache, pounding in your neck or ears, tiredness, rash, dizziness, diarrhea, vomiting, chest discomfort, or trouble breathing.

 Call your doctor at once if you have other side effects such as: